-Statement of Purpose – Send to the department graduate coordinator.
-A statement of purpose should clarify the candidate’s relevant background, interests, and goals, and indicate their intent to enroll in the online program in their statement. (statement of purpose guidelines)
+- Statement of Purpose – Upload to the Graduate School application.
+A statement of purpose should clarify your relevant background, interests, and goals, and indicate your intent for the online program.

 *The Department of Financial Planning, Housing, and Consumer Economics can request a waiver of the GRE or GMAT on your behalf if you satisfy one of the following conditions: